RECAPEM

 Prognosis for SCD

-Prognosis of patients presenting with VT depends on several parameters which have been associated with risk for sudden cardiac death (SCD).
+The prognosis of patients presenting with VT depends on several parameters that have been associated with risk for sudden cardiac death (SCD).
 Indices for poor prognosis may include:

 • Sustained VT